 Isis, or Isitis, the Earth, or rather the corn-bearing Land, the mother of all creation, was another and perhaps the chief favourite with the nation.
 Her name is derived from SAT, to sow seed, like the Latin Ceres.
-She is known by the throne upon her head, because a throne forms the first syllable of her name.
-(See Fig. 9.)
-But she had so many characters that she is called by the Greeks, the goddess with ten thousand names.
+She is known by the throne upon her head, because a throne forms the first characters that she is called by the Greeks, the goddess with ten thousand names.
 She is sometimes Maut, the mother goddess, sometimes Hecate, the sorceress.